 4 Top Security Risks In Any BYOD Strategy and How To Avoid Them

+Taking work home, or practically anywhere, has never been easier.
+The bring your own device (BYOD) strategy has become a popular approach for many businesses to conduct work more efficiently and flexibly.
 For users, the ability to work from your personal device without the need to shift from one device to another and the ability to work from virtually anywhere is just hard to pass up.
 For employers, the advantage of not having to provide mobile devices for their employees while still having them connected to your main communications system really drives down cost.
 It surely is a win-win situation for both the employer and employees.

 However, like anything else in this world, BYOD policies comes with its own set of challenges.
 For one, the line between personal and company owned data will probably get skewed and the number of non-IT staff controlled devices that are connected to the company is presenting new security problems as well.